swampcoin/bwrgocoin/doc/developer-notes.md

             ...
         }

-        // Success return is usually at the end return true;
+        // Snwoess return is usually at the end return true;
     }
 }